 What makes things worse is that many Chinese suppliers will not alert you of mistakes or other issues (for example, incorrect font), even if something is obviously wrong.

-Yes, perhaps they should, but you are the one losing a ton of money when something goes wrong.
-First, make no assumptions, and second, nothing is too small or unimportant to be included in your labeling specification.
+Yes, perhaps they should, but you are the one losing money when something goes wrong.

 Your label can be printed, or affixed, to the product in various ways.
 There’s no right or wrong here, apart from the obvious fact that certain print types are not suitable for some products.
 Below follows an overview of various print types:

-The supplier must know the exact position, on the product, where the logo shall be printed.
+The supplier must know the exact position where the logo should be printed.
 Thus, you must provide reference measurements, based on the actual product dimensions.

 If you use a non-standard font, you must also provide the font file.
 Time and time again I see buyers making assumptions about these small things.

-Most suppliers can offer a selection of standard packaging designs, that can be branded by with the customers logo.
-The main reason to choose standard packaging, is the MOQ:
+Most suppliers can offer a selection of standard packaging designs, that can be branded with the customer’s logo.
+The main reason to choose standard packaging is the MOQ: